David-OConnor/plascad/README.md

 ## Calculations used
-Our primer melting temperature method used is based on [BioPython's](https://biopython.org/docs/1.75/api/Bio.SeqUtils.MeltingTemp.html).
-This is, in turn, derived from
-[SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses the neighboring nucleotides of each nucleotide in the sequence to estimate entropy and enthalpy values, used in the following calcluation, where ΔH is enthalphy, ΔS is entropy, and $C_T$ is primer Molar concentration:
+Our primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses each pair of nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where ΔH is enthalphy, ΔS is entropy, and $C_T$ is primer Molar concentration:

 $$ (1000 * ΔH) / (ΔS + R \times ln(\frac{C_T}{4})) - 273.15 $$

-It includes salt correction, also derived from BioPython, using concentrations of K+, Na+, Mg2+, and dntp concentration, provided by the user, or initiated with defaults.
+It includes salt correction, derived from BioPython, using concentrations of $K^+$, $Na^+$, $Mg^{2+}$, and dntp concentration, provided by the user, or initiated with defaults.

 We calculate the following sorts of nucleotide repeats:
 - Single nucleotides repeated 4 or more times in a row